Run to You (Roxette song)

-"Run to You" is a song by Swedish pop music duo Roxette, released on 21 November 1994 as the fourth single from their fifth studio album, Crash!
+"Run to You" is a song by Swedish pop music duo Roxette, released on 21 November 1994 by EMI Records as the fourth single from the duo's fifth studio album, Crash!
 Boom!
 Bang!
 (1994).
-The song charted moderately in several territories, peaking at number 20 in Finland, while reaching the top forty in Belgium, Scotland, Switzerland and the UK.
-It was the duo's final single to chart in the top fifty of the Australian Singles Chart, peaking at number 49.
+Written by Per Gessle and produced by Clarence Öfwerman, the song charted moderately in several territories, peaking at number 20 in Finland, while reaching the top forty in Belgium, Scotland, Switzerland and the UK.
+"Run to You" was the duo's final single to chart in the top fifty of the Australian Singles Chart, peaking at number 49.
+The song's accompanying music video was directed by Jonas Åkerlund, consisting of behind-the-stage footage.

 Composition and style

 According to Ultimate Guitar, "Run to You" has a medium tempo of 99 beats per minute.
 The verse is composed of two repetitions of Bm–A–G–A–Bm–A–G–D–Bm, with the pre-chorus consisting of two short bars of E–D–C. The first two choruses are made up of two sequences of G–C–E–D–G–C–G–D. The middle 8 consists of an E–Bm–G–Bm–D sequence, followed by an orchestral instrumental refrain of A–D–E–A–D–A–E–Bm–A–E–D. The final chorus and outro are made up of a repeating A–D–E–A–D–A–E pattern.

 Writer Per Gessle said he is "especially fond of the middle-8.
 It's not as important in today's pop music as it used to be, but for me the greatest songs always had a fantastic middle-8, taking you somewhere else before building up to the chorus again.
 It's almost like a song within a song."
 The single contains one B-side: a demo titled "Don't Believe in Accidents", which was written by Gessle on 29 March 1988 as a way to "learn how to use my new synthesizer.
 I wrote another one as well, probably the same day... that was "The Look".
 A decent Tuesday."